-Because argon is an asphyxiant, the relief valves on the supply lines discharge to the Fuel Handling Building ventilation exhaust; argon used to dewater is vented to the holdup tank (T-1), which in turn is vented to the SDS offgas system.
+Because argon is an asphyxiant, the relief valves on the supply lines discharge to the Fuel Handling Building ventilation exhaust; argon used to dewater is vented to the holdup tank (T-1), which in turn is vented to the SDS off-gas system.
+Local sample connections allow small quantities of argon to be vented directly to the Fuel Handling Building through particulate filter vents.

-3.0 Operations
+3.0 OPERATIONS